Adriana Smith pregnancy case

-The pregnancy of Adriana Smith, a woman from Georgia, US, was the focus of a medical ethics controversy.
+The pregnancy of Adriana Smith, a woman from Georgia, US, was the focus of a medical ethics controversy in 2025.
 Following a medical emergency in February 2025, Smith was declared brain dead but continuing fetal cardiac activity was detected.
 According to the family, the hospital stated that ending Smith's life support would violate Georgia's abortion law.
 Therefore, at nine weeks gestation, Smith was kept on life support to allow sufficient fetal development for delivery; the family had no choice in the matter.

-On June 13, Smith's child was born prematurely via an emergency caesarean delivery.
-Smith was taken off life support four days later, on June 17.

 The case drew national and international media attention to restrictive laws on abortion in the US after the Supreme Court overturned Roe v.
 Wade in a 2022 ruling.
 It sparked discussion regarding consent and end-of-life care.
+On June 13, Smith's child, a son, was born prematurely via an emergency caesarean delivery.
+Smith was taken off life support four days later, on June 17.

 Background

 Georgia's abortion law, known as the LIFE Act, restricts abortion once a fetal heartbeat is detected - in practice a six-week abortion ban - with exceptions in cases in which a police report for incest or rape has been filed and, for later abortions, when there are fetal abnormalities or there are life-threatening risks to the mother.
 Passed in 2019, the law could not be enforced until the 2022 ruling in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade.
 The state's abortion law most recently drew national media attention during the 2024 presidential race, when Democratic candidate Kamala Harris said the preventable deaths of Georgia women Amber Thurman and Candi Miller were the result of abortion bans in the state and across the country.